-You have probably experienced a similar situation many times, especially if you are on a landline internet connection.
-Searching for top restaurants in your travel guide app close to you.
-You see the first entries, once applied the search.
-But the list is not finished it is still being updated and new elements appear.
-Then again the layout is rearranged, while new data is loaded from the backend.
-What is annoying for users, is even more challenging for automated test cases.
+Sounds familiar right?
+Many have experienced a similar situation many times.
+Especially if you on a landline internet connection.
+Looking up a restaurant in your travel guide app, the entries seem constantly to change.
+This is because the list is not finished yet, it is still being updated and new elements appear.
+Once the layout seems to be rearranged, new data continuously is being uploaded from the backend.
+This is annoying for the user, but it is even more challenging for automated test cases.

 Imagine your automation is verifying that an entry is displayed in this list and interacts with it (e.g., open the details view).
 No matter what technology we use to identify the objects on the system under test (SUT), we need to wait until the element is loaded and displayed on the screen before we can interact with it.
 How long should we wait?
 How do we know the search is completed?

 It gets even worse, there might be situations, where a UI-element is not yet fully active even though it is already visible on the UI and enabled in the DOM.
 So often we see automation engineers resort to a hardcoded, explicit wait or sleep statement, even though they are fully aware that this is bad practice.
 These statements wait for a defined period, no matter what.
 This makes the test case slow or, even worse, the test case becomes flaky.
 Depending on changing circumstances the wait may not have been long enough, and the test case aborts in some but not in other cases.

 Timeout, to catch up with constantly changing applications.